nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/biancas-get-bikes.md

 }
 ```
 Some things to notice:
 1. `"{id}"` has been passed into `HttpGet` to add more to the route that this handler should map to.
-Because the controller's route is already `/api/bike`, add `{id}` will make the whole route for this endpoint be `/api/bike/{id}`.
-Just like when we were using Minimal APIs the name inside the `{}` _must_ match the `int id` param in the method in order for the framework to pass the value in from the URL when calling it.
+Because the controller's route is already `/api/bike`, adding `{id}` will make the whole route for this endpoint be `/api/bike/{id}`.
+Just like when we were using Minimal APIs, the name inside the `{}` _must_ match the `int id` param in the method in order for the framework to pass the value in from the URL when calling it.
 1. The name of the method is somewhat arbitrary.
-It could have been `Get(int id)`, even though
+The way that the framework figures out which method to call is through the route mapping that is provided in the `Route` and `HttpGet` attributes.

 Comment out the `Authorize` attribute to test the endpoint in Postman before moving on (remember to uncomment it after testing).